frankehle/repo-infrastructure-prod/README.md

-# repo-infrastructure-prod
+# This is a prod terraform respository for infrastructure development.
-Code for learning Terraform GitHub repo creation in terraform the environment
+Modified by: frankehle